 Controversy analysis is based primarily on in-depth research regarding corporate actions that may have an adverse impact on a company's stakeholders.
 KBC conducts ongoing monitoring for controversies involving any constituent included in a thematic strategy and evaluates each controversy to determine if any action in respect of that company is warranted.
-KBC utilizes this analysis to assess the risks associated with the constituents of each thematic strategy and may remove companies from a thematic strategy if, in the opinion of KBC, the risks associated with the controversy substantially outweigh the company's contributions to the particular compassionate investing theme.

-Financial risk analysis of a company involves the analysis of key financial metrics and an assessment of its financial performance, overall financial health and sustainable competitive advantages relative to industry peers.
-Companies are evaluated using a Quality at a Reasonable Price (QARP) investment strategy with an emphasis on balanced growth, profitability, and balance sheet characteristics.
-Constituents may be removed from a thematic strategy if, in the opinion of KBC, the financial risks of the company substantially outweigh the company's contributions to the particular compassionate investing theme.
+KBC utilizes this analysis to assess the risks associated with the constituents of each thematic strategy and may remove companies from a thematic strategy if, in the opinion of KBC, the risks associated with the controversy substantially outweigh the company's contributions to the particular thematic strategy.
+Financial risk analysis of a company primarily involves the analysis of key financial metrics and an assessment of its financial performance, overall financial health and sustainable competitive advantages relative to industry peers.
+Companies are evaluated using a Quality at a Reasonable Price (QARP) investment strategy with an emphasis on valuation, growth, profitability, and balance sheet characteristics.
+Constituents may be removed from a thematic strategy if the Investment Committee determines that the target price has been achieved or exceeded, the company's business fundamentals have deteriorated, more promising opportunities have emerged, or the thematic contributions of the company have ebbed relative to its peers or are no longer consistent with the thematic strategy.